nrs-org/novelslop/content/vol_01/chap_08.typ

   "Hey!
 Did you remember that I had to spend all that time with your silly detective game, Mikoto.
 What do you mean by that?"

-  And thus, Uta conviniently joined in the conversation.
+  And thus, Uta conveniently joined in the conversation.
 She had been eating while looking at her smartphone, so she did not notice that Mikoto was paying attention to her, realizing how Uta was hesitant to talk to the other two.